Reilly Smith Game Preview: Penguins vs. Flyers

 Smith Stats vs. the Flyers

-- On the defensive side, the Flyers are conceding 66 total goals (2.9 per game) which ranks 14th in the league.
+- The Flyers are 14th in goals allowed, conceding 69 total goals (2.9 per game) in the NHL.

 |2023-2024 Season